Developers

 robots.txt

-Respected by default.
+Respected by default - Disallow rules, Crawl-delay, and Sitemap directives.
 Override available when you have authorization to crawl restricted paths.

 Connectors